lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 4.4.
 You agree, and shall procure that your Authorised User agree that, that you will not use the Application Key of any other person, or sell, transfer, sub-license or otherwise disclose your Application Key to any third party at any time.
 You agree to immediately notify Lazada when you discover or suspect any unauthorized use of the Application Key.
 Lazada will not be liable for all usage of the Application Key of Developers, Sellers or Users, including but not limited to any unauthorized access, alteration or deletion, damage, corruption, loss or failure in storage.

 4.5.
-You shall not state or imply that Lazada has participated in the development of, sponsored, endorsed, is associated with, or recognized the Application developed and/or published by you, including but not limited to using any variations, abbreviation or misspelling of Lazada's or the Marks belonging to the Lazada Group or Affiliates in the name or URL or otherwise on the domain page f the Application or of the Developer, the Seller or the User.
+You shall not state or imply that Lazada has participated in the development of, sponsored, endorsed, is associated with, or recognized the Application developed and/or published by you, including but not limited to using any variations, abbreviation or misspelling of Lazada’s or the Marks belonging to the Lazada Group or Affiliates in the name or URL or otherwise on the domain page f the Application or of the Developer, the Seller or the User.

 4.6.
 Applications prohibited by the laws, regulations, sanctions and trade restrictions in any relevant country or jurisdiction worldwide are strictly forbidden on the Open Platform.

 **5.ONLINE TRANSACTION OF APPLICATIONS**

 5.1.
-You shall, in relation to each of your Applications, enter into a binding agreement with each User before permitting the User to use the Application, and ensure that the agreement ("**EULA** ") complies with the minimum requirements in Exhibit A, and you will, when requested, provide Lazada with a copy of the EULA, and any other terms and conditions entered into between you and the User in relation to the Application, and promptly notify Lazada of any amendments thereto.
+You shall, in relation to each of your Applications, enter into a binding agreement with each User before permitting the User to use the Application, and ensure that the agreement (“**EULA** ”) complies with the minimum requirements in Exhibit A, and you will, when requested, provide Lazada with a copy of the EULA, and any other terms and conditions entered into between you and the User in relation to the Application, and promptly notify Lazada of any amendments thereto.

 5.2.
 Lazada shall have the right to display on the Open Platform or on any other portals owned, operated or managed by it and/or its Affiliates (including the Seller Center and the Lazada Seller Service Centre), the text description, pictures and/or photos of the Application provided by a Developer comprising the descriptions of the Application which the Developer lawfully owns and intends to trade.
 Lazada will not be responsible for the accuracy or content of description of Applications.
 You shall be responsible for ensuring that all Application descriptions and categorizations are accurately submitted.

 5.3.
-Any dispute arising from the Users' usage of the Applications and paid services provided by Developers shall be settled between the Users and the Developers on their own, for which Lazada will not be liable.
+Any dispute arising from the Users’ usage of the Applications and paid services provided by Developers shall be settled between the Users and the Developers on their own, for which Lazada will not be liable.

 5.4.
 Notwithstanding the foregoing, if you or your User breaches these Terms or any relevant Policies or rules, Lazada has the right to, where applicable and without any liability whatsoever, suspend, restrict or delete the Applications from the Platform or on any other portals on which it has listed such Application or restrict the functions thereof (whether in part or in whole), which may cause failure to provide services by the Applications purchased by users or inability to use such services.